kennethmugo/Swahili-SMS-Spam-Detection/README.md

 # Swahili SMS Spam Detection

-A machine learning system for detecting spam in Swahili SMS messages using state-of-the-art language models and MLOps practices.

 ## Project Overview

 This project implements an end-to-end machine learning pipeline for detecting spam in Swahili text messages.
 It uses the LaBSE (Language-agnostic BERT Sentence Embeddings) model for text embedding and a binary classifier for spam detection.